 I earned my Bachelor's Degree in Elementary Education from the University of Illinois at Chicago.
 My Master's Degree is in Curriculum and Instruction (National-Louis University), and my 30+ hours beyond my Master's are from St. Xavier University in Chicago--mainly in Special Education and Science Education.

 I grew up in Cicero, Illinois, but now reside in Riverside with my husband Brian and my two children Brian and Amy.
-Brian Sr. is a Liutenant in the Cicero Fire Department (29 years) and has been teaching at the Romeoville Fire Academy for the past 9 years.
-Brian Jr. is in his fourth year at the University of Wisconsin-Eau Claire where he is studying Business Management and playing his 4th year of varsity football.
-Amy is a freshman at St. Mary's University in Minnesota.
-She is also active in volunteering and plays softball for St. Mary's.
+Brian Sr. is a Liutenant in the Cicero Fire Department (30 years) and has been teaching at the Romeoville Fire Academy for the past 10 years.
+Brian Jr. graduated from the University of Wisconsin-Eau Claire with a degree in Business Management.
+He played 4 years of varsity football.
+Amy is a sophomore at St. Mary's University in Minnesota.
+She is also active in volunteering and plays fastpitch softball for St. Mary's.

-Other than being passionate about Science and Service Learning, I love playing and watching sports.
+Other than being passinate about Science and Service Learning, I love playing and watching sports.
 Currently I play in an Elite Women's Softball League and have been playing Ice Hockey for the past 10 years or so.
 I absolutely love the outdoors and consider myself an avid fisherman.
 Northern Minnesota is my second home and I spend as much time up North as possible!!
-This year I was lucky enough to spend three glorious days volunteering at the North American Bear Center in Ely, Minnesota.
-I am now an official Bear Educator and plan to volunteer again next summer as well as take the Bear Study Course offered by Dr. Lynn Rogers of the Wildlife Research Institute.
+Last year I was lucky enough to spend three glorious days volunteering at the North American Bear Center in Ely, Minnesota.
+I am now an official Bear Educator and plan to volunteer every year as well as take the Bear Study Course offered by Dr. Lynn Rogers of the Wildlife Research Institute.